nsabbatini/userstyles/README.md

 The stylus files are intended to be used with Stylus plugin for Google Chrome.

-My intention was to apply the gruvbox themes to selected web sites.
+My intention is to apply gruvbox inspired themes to selected web sites.